Insects are sustainable

 THE TASTE OF A REVOLUTION!

 Together we have gone on a quest to save the planet, by creating a whole new market for insect-based foods.
-The goal is to lower our CO2-footprint, while also building a company that is economically sustainable.
+The goal is to make people aware of insects' nutritional qualities and integrate insects into a normal part of our diets so we can create a more sustainable food culture.
 We will also work directly in developing countries, where we can support women farmers to increase their output, in order to support themselves financially while fighting nutrition deficiency.